When you learn at Wharton, you can lead anywhere in the world.

 ON-CAMPUS SESSIONS

-Each section will meet for about five class sessions during the quarter preceding travel.
-The sessions typically meet in the early evening, not to conflict with other classes and exams.
+Each section will meet for six class sessions during the quarter preceding travel.
+The sessions typically meet in the early evening.
 The sessions are led by faculty or staff area specialists.
 You and your student colleagues will discuss the history, political systems, social structures and economies of your chosen region of study.
 Assigned readings will serve to augment classroom lectures and discussion.

-During this period, you will participate in additional co-curricular sessions designed to prepare you for what to expect on the program with respect to travel in an unfamiliar environment and the particular schedule of visits arranged.
+Class sessions will also include presentations designed to engage with your classmates and prepare you for what to expect on the program with respect to travel in an unfamiliar environment and the particular schedule of visits arranged.
 You will be provided with information on business etiquette, language and cultural expectations.
-You may also receive information on sightseeing resources to help you plan your free time.
 Professionals from the Travel Services of Penn’s Student Health Services will provide an important health and safety overview and travel health documents to inform you of necessary immunizations and other health and safety resources.

 STUDY TOUR